1623–1678

 Occupations

-Robert Nanteuil (1623–1678) was a French portrait engraver, draughtsman, and pastellist who became the preeminent portraitist to the court of Louis XIV.
+Robert Nanteuil (1623-1678) was a French portrait engraver, draughtsman, and pastellist who became the preeminent portraitist to the court of Louis XIV.
 His technical mastery and royal patronage fundamentally transformed the status of engraving in France, elevating it from a mechanical craft to a recognized fine art.
-Nanteuil stands as the outstanding French portrait engraver of the seventeenth century, and his achievement had profound implications beyond individual artistry.
-His influence was instrumental in securing the royal edict of 1660, issued from Saint-Jean-de-Luz, which officially declared engraving distinct from the mechanical arts and granted its practitioners the same privileges as painters and sculptors.
-This landmark decree fundamentally altered the professional and social standing of engravers throughout France and established a precedent that would influence the development of printmaking across Europe.
-Born in Reims as the son of a wool merchant, Nanteuil pursued philosophical studies while simultaneously developing his engraving skills under the instruction of his brother-in-law, Nicolas Regnesson.
+Nanteuil stands as the outstanding French portrait engraver of the seventeenth century.
+His influence was instrumental in securing the royal edict of 1660, which officially declared engraving distinct from the mechanical arts and granted its practitioners the same privileges as painters and sculptors.
+This landmark decree fundamentally altered the professional standing of engravers throughout France.
+Born in Reims as the son of a wool merchant, Nanteuil pursued philosophical studies while simultaneously developing his engraving skills under his brother-in-law, Nicolas Regnesson.
 By 1645, he had already become an accomplished engraver.
-In 1647, following his marriage to Regnesson's sister, Nanteuil relocated to Paris to advance his career at the cultural center of France.
-His drawing style was deeply influenced by the painter Philippe de Champaigne, while his early engraving technique drew from Claude Mellan and Jean Morin.
-Around 1650, he established a significant collaboration with master engraver Abraham Bosse, which further refined his approach.
-By 1657, his reputation had grown sufficiently that Louis XIV pensioned him and appointed him designer and engraver of the king's cabinet.
-Nanteuil's technique evolved considerably throughout his career.
-Initially working with the straight lines and cross-hatching methods of his predecessors, he gradually developed a distinctive personal style characterized by extraordinary precision.
-He modeled the faces of his portraits with meticulous completeness while employing varied touch techniques for draperies and other compositional elements.
-His mature works, particularly his celebrated "crayon portraits," demonstrated sophisticated control of texture, light, and shadow that gave his engravings remarkable depth and vitality.
-Of his approximately 300 plates—many executed at nearly life-size scale—he drew 155 of his 221 portraits directly from life, ensuring psychological penetration alongside technical excellence.
-Nanteuil's clientele encompassed the highest echelons of French and European society, including Louis XIV, Cardinal Richelieu, Queen Christina of Sweden, Anne of Austria, and numerous aristocrats.
-Many of his engravings were commissioned to decorate academic theses, as students dedicated their scholarly work to dignitaries in hopes of securing patronage.
-His legacy extended beyond his own production through pupils including Pieter van Schuppen and Domenico Tempesti, and his influence reached England through engravers like William Faithorne.
-Nanteuil died in Paris on December 9, 1678, having established the portrait print as a major artistic genre and secured for engraving a legitimacy that would endure for centuries.
+In 1647, he relocated to Paris, where his drawing style was influenced by Philippe de Champaigne and his engraving technique drew from Claude Mellan and Jean Morin.
+Nanteuil's clientele encompassed the highest echelons of French and European society, including Louis XIV (of whom he made nineteen portraits at various periods), Cardinal Richelieu, and Queen Christina of Sweden.
+Of his approximately 300 plates, he drew 155 of his 221 portraits directly from life.

 Wikidata/Wikimedia Commons